Create AWS Lambda Functions from JavaScript Callbacks

 export const url = api.url;

-The eventHandler receives APIGatewayProxyEvent and Context parameters with typed access to request details.
-The function returns an object with statusCode and body properties that API Gateway translates into HTTP responses.
-The RestAPI resource wires the function to API Gateway routes automatically.
+The eventHandler receives APIGatewayProxyEvent objects containing request path, headers, and body.
+Your function returns an object with statusCode and body properties that API Gateway converts into HTTP responses.
+The RestAPI resource automatically wires the Lambda function as the backend for the specified route.

 Beyond these examples

-These snippets focus on specific CallbackFunction features: inline JavaScript code packaging, factory functions for initialization optimization, and API Gateway event handling.
+These snippets focus on specific CallbackFunction features: inline JavaScript callbacks and factory functions, automatic code packaging and dependency bundling, and API Gateway integration with typed events.
 They’re intentionally minimal rather than full serverless applications.

 To keep things focused, common Lambda patterns are omitted, including:

-• IAM role and policy configuration (role, policies)
+• IAM role and policy customization (role, policies properties)

 • Memory and timeout tuning (memorySize, timeout)